omomotyuk/NSS.CSharp-01.30-Health_Care_Assist_Provider/README.md

 - And then clicks on the Submit button
 Then the DiagnosesAppointment item should be created

-9. Sponsor should be able to update the sum of donation Given an Sponsor wants to update the sum of donation When the Sponsor clicks on her name in the list
+9. The Sponsor should be able to update the sum of donation Given the Sponsor wants to update the sum of donation When the Sponsor clicks on her name in the list
 Then the detailed information should be presented with an input field for the sum of donation.

-10. Sponsor should be able to schedule an appointment Given a Sponsor wants to schedule an appointment for a particular Patient When the Sponsor clicks on Name of Patient in the presented list Then the following information should be presented:
+10. The Sponsor should be able to schedule an appointment Given a Sponsor wants to schedule an appointment for a particular Patient When the Sponsor clicks on Name of Patient in the presented list Then the following information should be presented: